 A repairable item can include, but is not limited to: Office Machinery, Office Furniture, Electronic Equipment, and Luggage.

-If a Supplier requires inspection of a product before issuing a Credit to Winc, or repairing a product so that it can be returned to the Client, the Supplier must submit the request to the Winc Merchandising Team representative.
+If a Supplier requires inspection of a product before issuing a Credit to Winc or repairing a product so that it can be returned to the Client, the Supplier must submit the request to the Winc Merchandising Team representative.
 This is usually done at the time when the agreement is made to stock or sell the product.
-When a product is submitted as a “repairable item”, Winc reserves the right to accept or decline this request based on the best solution for Winc and its Clients.
+When a product is submitted as a “repairable item”, Winc reserves the right to accept or decline this request based on the best solution for Winc and its customers.

 b) If the request is accepted, the product will be added to the Repairable Products list and the Suppliers’ requirements for the individual product will be noted and informed to all Winc representatives and Distribution staff.
-The Supplier will then be required to conform to items 3(e) and 3(f) above

 c) Where goods have been picked up for repair by the Supplier, the Supplier agrees that:

-- All repair costs will be paid for by the Supplier at no extra cost to Winc.
+• All repair costs will be paid for by the Supplier at no extra cost to Winc.

-- All repairs must be carried out and returned to Winc Distribution Centre within 72 hours unless otherwise notified.
+• All repairs must be carried out and returned to Winc Distribution Centre within 72 hours unless otherwise notified.

-- All costs of pick up and re-delivery back to Winc Distribution Centre will be paid for by the supplier at no extra cost to Winc.
+• All costs of pick up and re-delivery back to Winc Distribution Centre will be paid for by the supplier at no extra cost to Winc.

-d) In the absence of any specified warranty the supplier will be expected to support the commitment to our Winc customer guarantee i.e. items found faulty or DOA within 14 days of delivery to our customer shall be credited or replacement delivered direct to customer rather than repaired.
+d) In the absence of any specified warranty, the Supplier will be expected to support the commitment to our Winc customer guarantee, i.e. items found faulty or DOA within 14 days of delivery to our customer shall be credited or replacement delivered direct to customer rather than repaired.